 When you are bundled up under plenty of layers, it is easy to neglect your skin – you hardly see it during the winter!
 However, winter can be very harsh on your skin, with drying indoor heating, biting winds, and freezing temperatures that leave your skin flaky, rough, and irritated.

 Now that spring is here, it is time to rejuvenate your skin and bring it out of hibernation!
-Not only is it important for skin’s overall health, it is also important for the appearance of your skin to give it the attention and care it needs.
+Not only is it important for the skin’s overall health, but it is also important for the appearance of your skin to give it the attention and care it needs.
 Warmer weather means barer skin; follow these five tips to get your skin ready for spring and out of the winter funk.

 The first thing your skin needs is a gentle exfoliation to get rid of dead, flaky build-up.
 Dead skin cells sit on the top layer of your skin, blocking nutrients and fresh air (not to mention that dry, dull appearance).
 Gently exfoliate once or twice a week for glowing skin!

 Regardless of the season, your skin always needs to be kept moisturized to look and feel its best.
-For spring, a lighter moisturizer is ideal for the daytime, and a richer cream at night to real give that extra boost of hydration.
+For spring, a lighter moisturizer is ideal for the daytime, and a richer cream at night to really give that extra boost of hydration.
 Apply moisturizer when your pores are open, like after a shower, for best results.